Pearlzzpearlzz/audible-bookmark-api./README.md

-# Audible Bookmark API
+#  Spoken API

-This is a FastAPI project that provides audible bookmarking for digital text.
+This is a Fast API project that provides audible bookmarking for digital text.

 ## Features
 - Save bookmark: store a user's last read position in a book.